Flairings/Mitigator/README.md

 - dump_size, amount of packets you would like to capture when attack is detected.

 ``
+soon to be added
+``
+- Webhook alerts, only problem with this is some servers won't be able to send the webhook request when it's being hit

 example
 ``
 sent a small attack with udp method